w-m/WMGenericCollection/README.md

 Custom NSArray
 ==============

-To create a custom NSArray containing only NSString, create files for a new Objective-C class, which we will name WMStringArray in this example.
-Replace the @interface and @implementation blocks with the following:
+To create a custom NSArray containing only NSString objects, add a new Objective-C class to the project, which we will name `WMStringArray` in this example.
+Replace the `@interface` and `@implementation` blocks with the following:

     // WMStringArray.h
-    #import "WMGenericArray.h" // import template definitions
+    #import "WMGenericArray.h" // import template definitions from Collections/Cocoa headers

     WMGENERICARRAY_INTERFACE(NSString *, // type of the value class
                              WMStringArray, WMMutableStringArray) // generated class names